 We also have some wonderful vineyards that are open year-round for tastings or tours.
 Check out our blog article for more info.

-Not everyone wants to eat out, so the Skoolie Stays bus is fully-equipped for happy cooks to create their own culinary delights.
-East Hoathley Village Stores has a good selection of produce or, if you prefer mainstream, then Uckfield is just a short drive away.is best
+Not everyone wants to eat out, so the Vacationist Cabin is fully-equipped for happy cooks to create their own culinary delights.
+East Hoathly Village Stores has a good selection of produce or, if you prefer mainstream, then Uckfield is just a short drive away.

-In partnership with fantastic artisan craft-gin distillers DedBest, based on the farm just a short walk away from the cabin, we’ve put together some taste-bud tingling Sussex Gin experiences just for our guests.
+How about this partnership with fantastic artisan craft-gin distillers DedBest.
+Very near our glamping field and based on the farm just a short walk away from the cabin, we’ve put together some taste-bud tingling Sussex Gin experiences just for our guests.

-Wander over to the Old Mill Room distillery, just 5 minutes across the fields, and join skilled gin-smith Damian for some guided gin-making and tasting.
+Wander over to the Old Mill Room distillery, just 5 minutes across the fields.
+Here you can join skilled gin-smith Damian for some guided gin-making and tasting.

 Or we can bring Damien to you!
 With its large deck and stylish bar/diner area and kitchen, we can host the experience from the comfort of the cabin.